shentrad/idx-creator/README.md

 ## How-to

-Warning : This repository is a work in progress, compiled code could still produce errors.
+*Warning : This repository is a work in progress, compiled code could still produce errors.*

-This project can be compiled using the latest stable version of [Lazarus/Free Pascal](http://www.lazarus-ide.org/).
+This project can be compiled using the latest stable or development version of [Lazarus/Free Pascal](http://www.lazarus-ide.org/).

 Also needed:
 - A copy of the latest [shentrad/common repository](https://github.com/shentrad/common).